alanjeremiah/WLASL-Recognition-and-Translation/README.md

 This repository contains the "WLASL Recognition and Translation", employing the `WLASL` dataset descriped in "Word-level Deep Sign Language Recognition from Video: A New Large-scale Dataset and Methods Comparison" by Dongxu Li.

 >The project uses Cuda and pytorch, hence a system with NVIDIA graphics is required.
+Also, to run the system a minimum of 4-5 Gb of dedicated GPU Memory is needed.

 ### Download Dataset